ernsheong/joncloudgeek.com/content/blog/what-cloud-native-is-and-isnt/index.md

 1. **Negotiable**: Containers, service meshes, microservies, immutable infrastructure, declaractive APIs (although these are "exemplary")

 {{< figure src="./cncf-platinum.png" alt="CNCF Platinum Members" caption="CNCF Platinum Members (Source: CNCF Website)" width="750" >}}

+Many of the points that follow borrow heavily from many of the points made from  Chapter 1 of the book, *Cloud Native Infrastructure*, by Kris Nova and Justin Garrison, which can be found [here](https://www.oreilly.com/library/view/cloud-native-infrastructure/9781491984291/ch01.html).

 ## What Cloud Native _Isn't_